Corral wrapping paper, ribbons, bows, and other holiday gift wrapping supplies with these easy storage projects you can finish in a weekend.

-If you're short on space or don't have time to craft a storage unit for your gift wrapping supplies, a simple cylindrical container will always work well.
+If you're short on space or don't have time to craft a storage unit for your gift wrapping supplies, a simple cylindrical container will work well.
 Store up to 10 rolls of wrapping paper in a handy container placed near where you plan to wrap gifts, then store in a closet space when you're not using it.

 If you don't have desk space that you want to completely dedicate to gift wrapping, keep your supplies organized (but still hidden) in this desk storage solution for crafts supplies.
-Store items you always need, such as markers, tape, scissors, and glue, on top of the desk.
-Put other items in labeled baskets and store wrapping paper on its side underneath the desk in the back.
+Store items you always need -- such as markers, tape, scissors, and glue -- on top of the desk.
+Put other items in labeled baskets, and store wrapping paper on its side underneath the desk in the back.

-Wrapping paper, ribbons, and bows are important during the holidays, but being able to access these supplies all year will come in handy when you need to wrap a last minute birthday present.
-Create this under the bed wrapping station by adding dividers to a basic plastic storage box.
-Decide which supplies you want in each section and add labels you can see from the outside.
+Wrapping paper, ribbons, and bows are important during the holidays, but being able to access these supplies all year will come in handy when you need to wrap a last-minute birthday present.
+Create this under-the-bed wrapping station by adding dividers to a basic plastic storage box.
+Decide which supplies you want in each section, and add labels you can see from the outside.
 Fill the box and slide it under the bed until your next wrapping emergency.

 Repurpose items to create a personalized wrapping station.
 Install a divided shelf above a desk.
 The slots house wrapping paper and cards.
 On the desk, a three-tier basket holds ribbons, bows, and other small items.
 Place other specialty wrapping supplies on the desk.

 Can't remember where you stored the tissue paper or a roll of tape?
 Have everything you need in one place with this holiday hamper.
 Take an ordinary clothes hamper with a lid and staple long ribbons or cords to the inside of the lid.
-Tie the ribbon around the tissue paper or string it through a roll of decorative ribbon so it's ready when you need it.
+Tie the ribbon around the tissue paper or string it through a roll of decorative ribbon spools so it's ready when you need it.
 Add pockets around the opening of the hamper to hold tape, markers, and other supplies.

-If you tend to buy greeting cards with no particular recipient in mind, keep them organized in a hanging file organizer.
+If you tend to buy greeting cards with no particular recipient in mind, keep them organized in a hanging-file organizer.
 Store them by type in folders with labels so you can easily select the perfect card to go with your gift when you need it.

-Organizing your gift-giving ideas is just as important as organizing your gift wrapping supplies themselves -- keep track of all of the essentials (clothing sizes, favorite colors, etc.) in a journal, labeling each section with the recipient's name on a tab to make holiday gift giving a simple task.
+Organizing your gift-giving ideas is just as important as organizing your gift wrapping supplies themselves -- keep track of all of the essentials (clothing sizes, favorite colors, etc.) in a journal, labeling each section with the recipient's name on a tab to make holiday gift-giving a simple task.